missarii/Mi-Stack/README.md

 Mi-Stack is a developer-focused, one-click deployment platform that radically simplifies hosting for full-stack, frontend, and backend applications.
 Built to compete with major cloud providers, Mi-Stack abstracts infrastructure management and empowers you to deploy apps with just a ZIP file or GitHub URL.

 **⚠️ Mobile access is currently unsupported.**
-Use Mi-Stack from a desktop or laptop for full functionality.
+Use Mi-Stack from a desktop or laptop for full functionality!!!

 ---